 The Mpow Flame Pro are mediocre mixed usage headphones.
 They do a bad job at blocking out background noise, and their bass-heavy and dark sound profile means they aren't well-suited for a very wide range of genres.
 On the bright side, their 12-hour battery life is good, especially for a pair of truly wireless headphones.
 They're also comfortable and feel very stable in the ear, making them a good choice for taking to the gym.

 The Mpow Flame Pro are very good truly wireless headphones for sports.
 Their ear-hook design makes them very stable, and they should stay comfortably in your ear during even the most strenuous of workouts.
 Their bass-heavy sound profile is well suited for songs with a lot of kick that will help you stay motivated in the gym, and their easy-to-use controls make it easy to skip tracks or adjust the volume.
-They're also rated IPX5 for water resistance, though this isn't something we currently test for.See our Sports/Fitness recommendations
+They're also rated IPX5 for water resistance.

-The Mpow Flame Pro are Bluetooth-only headphones that can't be used wired.
+The Mpow Flame Pro are Bluetooth-only headphones that you can't use wired.

 The Mpow Flame Pro are comfortable in-ears that most people should be able to wear for long periods comfortably.
 They're a bit bulkier than the Beats Powerbeats Pro Truly Wireless, and their ear hooks are a bit tighter and may pinch people's ears a tiny bit more.
 Overall, however, this isn't too noticeable, even when doing a side-by-side comparison.

-The control scheme is decent overall.
+The control scheme is fair overall.
 The controls are very intuitive and easy to use thanks to having two buttons on either earbud.
 Their physical, clicky buttons also give good feedback.

 Due to their ear hook design, these headphones are a bit bulkier than most truly wireless in-ears, though they're still quite portable overall.
 You can easily toss them into any bag or purse, though they may be a bit too bulky for some pockets.